tinuzz/wp-plugin-trackserver/readme.txt

 * Maps without live tracks now start at zoom level 12 instead of 6, until the tracks are loaded.
 * Remove support for GeoJSON as Trackserver's internal trackformat, only polyline remains.
 * Shortcode parameters 'markers', 'color', 'weight', 'opacity' and 'points' can now contain a comma-separated list of values, which will be applied to respective tracks in the 'track', 'user', 'gpx' or 'kml' attributes (in that order).
 If less values than tracks are given, the last value is applied to all remaining tracks.
+* Add 'dash' attribute, behaving the same as 'markers', 'color', etc. to specify a 'dashArray' to use for the track(s).
 * Make the 'weight' parameter control the point radius when 'points=y'
 * It is now possible to mix 'track', 'user', 'gpx' and 'kml' in a single map.
 * Add a new shortcode called 'tslink', that produces a download link for one or more tracks in a single file.
 Only GPX is supported at this time.